denis-onder/ts-node-api-boilerplate/DOCS.md

 Design pattern wise, this boilerplate had MVC in mind.

 It's written to be used with [TypeScript](https://www.typescriptlang.org/) and [Express](https://expressjs.com/).
-The database solution used here is [MongoDB](https://www.mongodb.com/), which uses [Mongoose](https://mongoosejs.com/) as it's layer of communication.
-This can, however, easily be changed.
+The database solution used here is [MongoDB](https://www.mongodb.com/) in combination with [Mongoose](https://mongoosejs.com/).
+This can easily be changed to whatever database solution you want.

 ##### Usage